symbol/symbol-docs/source/concepts/account.rst

 **Private key**

 A private key is a key to an account.
 Anyone with access to the private key ultimately has control over the account.

-.. note:: The private key must be kept secret.
-Make sure your private key is backed up safely somewhere offline.
+.. note:: The private key must be kept secret.Make sure your private key is backed up safely somewhere offline.

 **Public key**

 The public key can be used to verify signatures of the account.
 The public key is stored on the blockchain with the first issued transaction.
 An account which has not issued any transaction has its public key field empty.

 **Address**

-Each account has a unique :ref:`address <address>`.
-You will normally share the derived address instead, as it is shorter and gathers more information.
+Each account has a unique :ref:`address <address>` derived from the public key.
+Normally, the address is shared instead of the public key because it is shorter and gathers information about the network.

 **Balance**